Why choose Three mobile?

 'Go Roam' offers free roaming in 71 countries

-Countries included in 'Feel At Home' are (brace yourselves): Chile, Colombia, Costa Rica, El Salvador, Guatemala, Nicaragua, Panama, Peru, Uruguay, Vietnam, Åland Islands, Australia, Austria, Azores, Balearic Islands, Belgium, Brazil, Bulgaria, Canary Islands, Channel Islands, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, French Guinea, French West Indies, Germany, Gibraltar, Greece, Guadeloupe, Guernsey, Hong Kong, Hungary and Iceland.
+Countries included in 'Feel At Home' are (brace yourselves): Chile, Colombia, Costa Rica, El Salvador, Guatemala, Nicaragua, Panama, Peru, Uruguay, Vietnam, Åland Islands, Australia, Austria, Azores, Balearic Islands, Belgium, Brazil, Bulgaria, Canary Islands, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (including Corsica, Mayotte & Reunion), French Guiana, Germany, Gibraltar, Greece (including Crete and Rhodes), Guadeloupe, Guernsey, Hong Kong, Hungary and Iceland.

-We're not done yet: Indonesia, Isle of Man, Israel, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Macau, Madeira, Malta, Martinique, Netherlands, New Zealand, Norway, Poland, Portugal, Puerto Rico, Republic of Ireland, Reunion, Romania, Saint Barthelemy, Saint Martin, San Marino, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, Sweden Switzerland, US Virgin Islands, United States and Vatican City.
+We're not done yet: Indonesia, Isle of Man, Israel, Italy (including Sardinia and Sicily), Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Macau, Madeira, Malta, Marie-Galante, Martinique, Netherlands, New Zealand, Norway, Poland, Portugal, Puerto Rico, Republic of Ireland, Reunion, Romania, Saint Barthelémy, Saint Martin, San Marino, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, Sweden, Switzerland, US Virgin Islands, United States (including Florida Keys) and Vatican City.

 This is by far and away the most generous standard roaming package of any provider.
-There are similar offerings from others, but in most cases you will have to pay a bit extra to get them or take out a specialist SIM deal that's great abroad, but simply not competitive for general use at home.
-Some Ts and Cs apply to some countries in that list, and some types of usage, so do make sure you check exactly what the score is with your destination before taking the plunge.
+There were previously similar offerings from others, but as of January 2021, you will likely have to pay a bit extra to get them or take out a specialist SIM deal that's great abroad, but simply not competitive for general use at home.
+Some Ts and Cs apply to some countries in that list, and some types of usage, so make sure you check exactly what the score is with your destination before taking the plunge.

-Three inTouch wifi calling allows call and text without mobile signal
+Three’s WiFi calling allows calls and texts without mobile signal

-A lot of providers offer wifi calling.
-We believe EE was the first to offer it and after a time, with its customers finding it so useful, most other network providers have followed suit.
+Most providers offer WiFi calling as standard.
+We believe EE was the first to offer it and after a time, with customers finding it so useful, most other network providers have followed suit.
 Despite the rather complete-looking coverage maps presented by most providers, mobile coverage indoors can differ dramatically from outside.

-Mobile signal hates walls, buildings, hills and other obstacles, especially if they contain metal of some kind.
-Wifi calling, then, pretty much guarantees a great reception at home (or anywhere you can get on the wifi).
+Mobile signals hate walls, buildings, hills and other obstacles, especially if they contain metal of some kind.
+WiFi calling, then, pretty much guarantees a great reception at home (or anywhere you can get on the wifi).
 It's really very, very useful.

 Three reckons its 4G signal operates at special frequencies that find it easier to make it through walls.
 We cannot verify whether or not this is true – such things are notoriously difficult to test.
-What we can tell you is that mobile signal travels in electromagnetic waves and the longer these waves are (the wavelength) the harder it is to stop them with solid matter.
+What we can tell you is that mobile signals travel in electromagnetic waves and the longer these waves are (the wavelength) the harder it is to stop them with solid matter.

-If you want to experience this effect for your self, play some music in one room of your house and move through the an adjoining room.
+If you want to experience this effect for yourself, play some music in one room of your house and move through an adjoining room.
 What can you hear?
 It's going to be mostly bass (low sounds) with very little detail in the high sounds.
-This is because higher frequencies struggle to pass through matter, where lower (longer wavelengths) can pass through it with little bother.
+This is because higher frequencies struggle to pass through matter, where lower (longer wavelengths) can pass through with little bother.